 Aralia Fabian Stump

 Aralia Fabian’s woody trunk is its most attractive feature.
-The bizarre thick stump of this plant is similar to many shrubs and trees.
+Like tricolor white princess, the bizarre thick stump of this plant is similar to many shrubs and trees.

 Aralia Fabian Flowers